 Ref Page Policy/ Paragraph Proposed modification 4.3.8 Over the past 12 years, the annual housing completion rate has infrom a low of 151 in 2002/03, and peaked at 376 in 2009/10, then fallin 2012/13 to 181.
 On average between 2001 and 2013, 276 dwellings have completed per annum.
 The housing trajectory set out in Appendix 3 shot the anticipated delivery rates of both market and affordable housing onext few years will continue to be relatively low as the housing continues to recover to pre-recession rates.
 To reflect these short deliverability issues the Core Strategy has adopted a split housing target dwellings per annum in years 2013-2020 (2100 dwellings) and a 504 dwellings per annum target in years 2021-2030 (5040 dwellings).
-This split housing will ensure that the plan is effective in delivering the borough's objective sessed housing need of 7140 new homes over the plan period.
-4.3.9 The National Planning Policy Framework requires all local pauthorities to identify and update an annual supply of specific deliverab sufficient to provide five years worth of housing land against its target additional buffer of 5% (moved forward from later in the plan period) to choice and competition in the housing market.
+This split housing will ensure that the plan is effective in delivering the borough's objective sees and the plan is effective in delivering the borough's objective to identify and update an annual supply of specific deliverables sufficient to provide five years worth of housing land against its target of additional buffer of 5% (moved forward from later in the plan period) to choice and competition in the housing market.
 Where there has been a of persistent under delivery of housing, local planning authorities increase the buffer to 20%.
-To ensure that the Council is able to maintaily year housing land supply and to facilitate appropriate development in the term, an Interim Housing Land Supply Policy has been produced.
-This Policy will seek to enable appropriate sites outside of but adjacent to development limits to be brought forward ahead of development limit reviewed and potentially amended in the Development Policies and the produced and potentially amended in the Development Policies and the produced and potentially amended in the Development Policies and the produced and potentially amended in the Development Policies and the produced and potentially amended in the Development Policies and the produced and potentially amended in the Development Policies and the pro g off in we been ws that ver the market of 300 wellings g target ectively lanning ble sites with an ensure record should in a five the short linterim existing is being 43 Paragraph 4.3.11 Allocations Local Plan document.
+To ensure that the Council is able to maintain year housing land supply and to facilitate appropriate development in the term, an Interim Housing Land Supply Policy has been produced.
+This Policy will seek to enable appropriate sites outside of but adjacent to development limits to be brought forward ahead of development Policies and the province and content and potentially amended in the Development Policies and the province and content and potentially amended in the Development Policies and the province and potentially amended in the Development Policies and the province and potentially amended in the Development Policies and potentially amende g off in we been ws that ver the market of 300 wellings g target ectively lanning ble sites with an ensure record should in a five the short linterim existing is being 43 Paragraph 4.3.11 Allocations Local Plan document.
 Replace text as follows: 4.3.11 The Council's SHLAA (2014) shows that there is theoretically enou available to meet the housing.com/h 43 Table 7 Replace Table 7 as follows: Delete: Based on the requirement of 380 dwellings per annum (380 x 15 years = 5700 dwellings) a.
 2014-2029 requirement b.
 Unimplemented housing permissions/ under construction dwellings c.
 Potential supply from windfall sites d.
 Key Sites (strategic allocations) - total number of dwellings e.
 Key Sites (strategic allocations) - total number of dwellings to be delivered in the plan period f.
 Additional dwellings required to be allocated through the emerging Development Policies and Site Allocations Local Plan Document and/or Neighbourhood Development Plans where relevant (a (b + c + e)) 5700 920 1206 2000 1300 2274 g.
 SHLAA (2012) - sites that are potentially deliverable/developable within the borough h.
 Total potential supply (b + c + e + g) 5,544 8,929